UCLH-Foundry/Data-Access-Request-Seedling/README.md

 - `ADF_RESOURCE_GROUP`="name of the resource group containing the data factory"
 - `ADF_NAME`="name of the data factory"
 - `ADF_PIPELINE_NAME`="name of the data factory pipeline to trigger"
+- `FLOWEHR_NAME`="name of the FlowEHR deployment" // TODO: Add this to the FlowEHR build so it's set automatically

+If these are not set, the app will fall back to constructing these values via the `FLOWEHR_NAME`

 ### Setting Permissions in Test / Prod
 To give permissions for the DAR web app to trigger ADF pipelines, it needs permissions to the data factory deployed through FlowEHR.